ANSANJAY/WrapperTimerLib/1_DataStructure.md

 - `invocation_count`: Number of times the timer has invoked the callback function

 ---
+The Timer_t structure we've designed serves as a wrapper around the basic POSIX `timer_t` structure.
+It enriches the timer functionality by adding several layers of abstraction and utility.
+Here's how it differs from a plain POSIX `timer_t`:

+### Added Features in Wrapped Timer (`Timer_t`):

+1. **User Arguments (`user_arg`)**: Provides the ability to pass custom arguments to the timer's callback function.
+This is typically not straightforward in POSIX.

+2. **Initial and Subsequent Expiration (`exp_timer` and `sec_exp_timer`)**: Offers fine-grained control over the first and subsequent timer expirations, making it easier to create recurring timers with different initial and subsequent delays.

+3. **Threshold (`thresdhold`)**: Allows you to set a limit on how many times the timer callback will be invoked.
+POSIX timers don't inherently support this feature.

+4. **Callback (`cb`)**: Provides a clean interface for setting a callback function to be invoked when the timer expires.
+While POSIX allows this, it usually requires a more complex setup involving signal handling.

+5. **Exponential Backoff (`exponential_backoff`)**: Adds support for exponential backoff timers, which is not a built-in feature in POSIX timers.

+6. **Time Remaining (`time_remaining`)**: This field keeps track of the remaining time when the timer is paused, simplifying the task of resuming the timer later.

+7. **Invocation Counter (`invocation_counter`)**: A counter to keep track of how many times the timer has been invoked, which can be useful for debugging or for actions that should occur only after a certain number of invocations.

+8. **Timer State (`timer_state`)**: Manages the state of the timer (`INIT`, `RUNNING`, `PAUSED`, etc.), which you would otherwise need to handle manually when using POSIX timers.

+### Common Features:

+1. **POSIX Timer (`posix_timer`)**: The underlying POSIX timer object is still part of the structure, allowing for direct interaction with the operating system's timing mechanisms.

+2. **Interval Timer Specification (`ts`)**: This POSIX `itimerspec` structure allows you to set the initial delay and interval for timer expirations, just like you would with a plain POSIX timer.

+In summary, your wrapped `Timer_t` structure extends the basic functionality provided by POSIX `timer_t`, making it more flexible, easier to manage, and better suited for a wider variety of tasks.
+---
 ## Interview Questions :question:

 ### Q1: What is the motivation behind designing a custom timer library?